Phanindhraaa/ml-devops/README.md

-Here’s a professional README.md template for your ml-devops repository.
-It covers project overview, features, setup, usage, and more, tailored for a Python and Docker-based ML DevOps project.

----

 # ml-devops

 A robust and scalable machine learning DevOps pipeline built with Python and Docker.
 This project demonstrates best practices for developing, training, deploying, and managing machine learning models in a production-ready environment.